467: No Such Thing As Free Laundry

 Yeah.

-But my favorite thing of all was when we were staying in New York, and I just remember seeing Anna one morning and her looking unbelievably amused because she was holding a bill in her hand for a basic bit of laundry that she had sent to the hotel.
+But my favourite thing of all was when we were staying in New York and I just remember seeing Anna one morning and her looking unbelievably abused because she was holding a bill in her hand for a basic bit of laundry that she had sent to the hotel.

 I just,